TrudAX/denistrunin-blog/src/posts/integration-inboundwebsales/index.md

 **INCREMENTAL LOAD**

-- **Last date time**: The date and time used for the next data load.
+- **Last date time**: The date and time used for the data load.
 This value (adjusted by the Overlap setting) is passed as the **UpdatedAt** parameter in the next request.
 After each successful load, this value updates to the current time.
-- **Overlap (seconds)**: The number of seconds subtracted from the Last date time when making a request.
-This helps account for delays between data being written and committed in the source database, ensuring no data is missed.
+- **Overlap (seconds)**: The number of seconds subtracted from the **Last date time** when making a request.
+This helps account for delays between data being written and the transaction being committed in the source database, ensuring no data is missed.
 - **Offset**: Indicates the current page number if paging is enabled.
 This value updates automatically during the load process.
 - **Limit**: Defines the maximum number of records returned per page if paging is used.
 If the number of records returned equals this limit, the system increments the Offset by one(goes to the next page) and does not update the Last date time.
-- **Do not process on load**: A debug option to prevent processing of messages immediately after import.
+- **Do not process on load**: This is a debug option that prevents messages from being processed immediately after import.

 ### Mapping Setup